marlonrichert/zsh-autocomplete/README.md

 # '':     Always show completions.
 # '..##': Don't show completions for the current word, if it consists of two
 #         or more dots.

-zstyle ':autocomplete:*' list-lines 16  # int
-# If there are fewer than this many lines below the prompt, move the prompt up
-# to make room for showing this many lines of completions (approximately).

-zstyle ':autocomplete:history-search:*' list-lines 16  # int
-# Show this many history lines when pressing ↑.

-zstyle ':autocomplete:history-incremental-search-*:*' list-lines 16  # int
-# Show this many history lines when pressing ⌃R or ⌃S.

 zstyle ':autocomplete:*' insert-unambiguous no
 # no:  Tab inserts the top completion.